noorakoo/GraduationProjectAzureCloudEngineer/README.md

 # Introduction
 Landing Zone for Fortmu Ltd Application Development & Production Team.

 With this Landing Zone you will have a cloud based environment up and running in just a couple of clicks to build your Web Apps.
-Customize the platform to suit your needs through parameter files when needed.
+Customize the platform to suit your needs through parameter files.
 ```
 Run azure-pipelines.yml to deploy your Landing Zone through Pipeline

-Run CreateResources.py to deploy your Landing Zone through editor
+Run CreateResources.py to deploy your Landing Zone through code editor

 Run ResizeVM.py to resize a deployed Virtual Machine
 ```